• Skip to primary navigation

 • Fry your sausages in your frying pan at a high temperature just to get a little colour on them.
 About five minutes is sufficient.

-• Lumps are present at first but after 30 seconds of whisking they disappear.
-Simply blitz until smooth in the food processor if using.
+• Simply blitz until smooth in the food processor if using.

 So blinkin simples.

-yorkshire pudding batter mix in a bowl with a whisk
+yorkshire pudding batter in a metal rectangular baking tray on a white surface

 • Tip in the beef stock and bring to a simmer.
 Keep stirring as the gravy thickens.